-- 36.3.1 If a technical foul is committed: - By a player, a technical foul shall be charged on him as a player foul and shall count as one of the team fouls. - By any person permitted to sit on the team bench, a technical foul shall be charged on the head coach and shall not count as one of the team fouls. - 36.3.2 The opponents shall be awarded 1 free throw.
+- 36.3.1 If a technical foul is committed: - By a player, a technical foul shall be charged against him/her as a player foul and shall count as one of the team fouls. - By any person permitted to sit on the team bench, a technical foul shall be charged against the head coach and shall not count as one of the team fouls. - 36.3.2 The opponents shall be awarded 1 free throw.
 The game shall be resumed as follows: - The free throw shall be administered immediately.
-After the free throw, the throw-in shall be administered by the team which had control of the ball or was entitled to the ball when the technical foul was called, from the place nearest to where the ball was located when the game was stopped. - The free throw shall also be administered immediately, regardless whether the order of any other possible penalties for any other fouls has been determined or whether the administration of the penalties has been started.
-After the free throw for a technical foul, the game shall be resumed by the team which had control of the ball or was entitled to the ball when the technical foul was called, from the place where the game has been interrupted for the technical foul penalty. - If a valid field goal, or a last free throw is scored, the game shall be resumed with a throw-in from any place behind the endline. - If neither team had control of the ball nor was entitled to the ball, a jump ball situation occurs. - With a jump ball in the centre circle to begin the first quarter.
+After the free throw, the throw-in shall be administered by the team which had control of the ball or was entitled to the ball when the technical foul was committed, from the place nearest to where the ball was located when the game was stopped. - The free throw shall also be administered immediately, regardless whether the order of any other possible penalties for any other fouls has been determined or whether the administration of the penalties has been started.
+After the free throw for a technical foul, the game shall be resumed by the team which had control of the ball or was entitled to the ball when the technical foul was committed, from the place where the game has been interrupted for the technical foul penalty. - If a valid goal, or a last free throw is scored, the game shall be resumed with a throw-in from any place behind the endline. - If neither team had control of the ball nor was entitled to the ball, a jump ball situation occurs. - With a jump ball in the centre circle at the start of the first quarter.

-Art.
-37 Unsportsmanlike foul
+Article 37 Unsportsmanlike foul

-- 37.1.1 An unsportsmanlike foul is a player contact foul which, in the judgement of an official is: - Not a legitimate attempt to directly play the ball within the spirit and intent of the rules. - Excessive, hard contact caused by a player in an effort to play the ball or an opponent.

-- An unnecessary contact caused by the defensive player in order to stop the progress of the offensive team in transition.
-This applies until the offensive player begins his act of shooting. - Contact by the defensive player from behind or laterally on an opponent in an attempt to stop the fast break and there is no defensive player between the offensive player and the opponents' basket.
-This applies until the offensive player begins his act of shooting. - Contact by the defensive player on an opponent on the playing court when the game clock shows 2:00 minutes or less in the fourth quarter and in each overtime, when the ball is out-of-bounds for a throw-in and still in the hands of the official or at the disposal of the player taking the throw-in. - 37.1.2 The official must interpret the unsportsmanlike fouls consistently throughout the game and to judge only the action.
+- 37.1.1 An unsportsmanlike foul is a player contact which, in the judgement of a referee is: - Contact with an opponent and not legitimately attempting to directly play the ball within the spirit and intent of the rules. - Excessive, hard contact caused by a player in an effort to play the ball or an opponent. - An unnecessary contact caused by the defensive player in order to stop the progress of the offensive team in transition.
+This applies until the offensive player starts his/her act of shooting. - An illegal contact caused by a player from behind or laterally on an opponent, who is progressing towards the opponent's basket and with no opponents between the progressing player and the basket, and - the progressing player is in control of the ball, or - the progressing player is attempting to gain control of the ball, or - the ball has been released on a pass to the progressing player.

+This applies until the offensive player starts his/her act of shooting.

+37.1.2 The referee must interpret unsportsmanlike fouls consistently throughout the game and judge only the action.

-- 37.2.1 An unsportsmanlike foul shall be charged on the offender. - 37.2.2 Free throw(s) shall be awarded to the player who was fouled, followed by: - A throw-in from the throw-in line in the team's frontcourt. - A jump ball in the centre circle to begin the first quarter.
+- 37.2.1 An unsportsmanlike foul shall be charged against the offender. - 37.2.2 Free throw(s) shall be awarded to the player who was fouled, followed by: - A throw-in from the throw-in line in the team's frontcourt. - A jump ball in the centre circle at the start of the first quarter.